sauttize/fysinnApp/README.md

 - Full customization over colors of many sections of the app.

 ### Not inplemented yet
-- Relationship tab to keep track of NPCs and pets.
 - Notes tab to allow quick access to information collected.
+- Creation of custom spells, effects and armor items.
+- Better implemented effect system.
+- Armor system not tested yet.